avaldebe/AQmon/README.md

 aqmon/test/$stats/uptime 338
 ```

-If the device lose conecction to the broker you should get a message like:
+If the device lose connection to the broker you should get a message like:

 ```mqtt
 aqmon/test/$online false